 - a timeline of issues followed by CPW;

 - international and national campaigns & initiatives;

 About the Carbon Pricing Workstream

-The Carbon Pricing Workstream is an always-active venue for dialogue, analysis, and outcome-focused policy work relating to carbon pricing.
+The Carbon Pricing Workstream was an always-active venue for dialogue, analysis, and outcome-focused policy work relating to carbon pricing, which ran from 2014 through 2016.
 In 2015, a core group of volunteers, working through the CPW, helped to establish language defining universal principles for effective, efficient, equitable carbon pricing.